Vogeltak/maxcrone.org/_posts/training.md

 - Row progression

 This whole routine worked pretty well for me.
-I started out by doing these in my father's house, where I could do pull ups at the stairs (by putting a hockey stick through them) and dips using chairs and hockeysticks.
+I started out by doing these in my father's house, where I could do pull ups at the stairs (by putting a field hockey stick through them) and dips using chairs and hockey sticks.
 Every time I return to Tilburg, that is where I'll do my workout again.

 While living in Finland, I did my workouts in UniSport Kluuvi during winter.